 “A FISHING BOAT NEAR LA ROCHELLE.
 This Biscayan seaport lies in a bay protected by the islands of Ré and Oléron, and has a fine harbour.
 A new harbour at La Pallice, three miles west, is one of the nest on the west coast of France.
 Biscayan fishermen are engaged in the sardine and the tunny fisheries.
 Tunny fish are sometimes over 10 feet long and weigh half a ton.
 The canning of sardines and the canning of tunny are important industries along the coast.”

 The developments of warship design has been largely influenced since the introduction of gunpowder by continuous alterations in the size, number and type of the naval weapons.
-This chapter is by Sidney Howard.
-It complements the one on Big Guns in Action in part 47.
+This chapter complements the one on Big Guns in Action.

 The Main Armament of HMS Hood